Blendify/blender-manual/blender_docs/manual/editors/python_console.rst

    Will print the current 3D View mode (Object, Edit, Sculpt etc.,)

 bpy.context.object or bpy.context.active_object
-   Will give access to the active object in the 3D View
+   Will give access to the active object in the 3D View.

 .. code-block:: python

    bpy.context.object.location.x = 1

-Change x location to a value of 1
+Change X location to a value of 1.

 .. code-block:: python

    bpy.context.object.location.x += 0.5

-Move object from previous x location by 0.5 unit
+Move object from previous X location by 0.5 unit.

 .. code-block:: python

    bpy.context.object.location = (1, 2, 3)

-Changes x, y, z location
+Changes X, Y, Z location.

 .. code-block:: python

    bpy.context.object.location.xyz = (1, 2, 3)

-Same as above
+Same as above.

 .. code-block:: python

    type(bpy.context.object.location)

-Data type of objects location
+Data type of objects location.

 .. code-block:: python

    dir(bpy.context.object.location)

-Now that is a lot of data that you have access to
+Now that is a lot of data that you have access to.

-bpy.context.selected_objects
+``bpy.context.selected_objects``
    Will give access to a list of all selected objects.

 .. code-block:: python

    bpy.context.selected_objects

-... then press :kbd:`Ctrl-Spacebar`
+... then press :kbd:`Ctrl-Spacebar`.

 .. code-block:: python

    bpy.context.selected_objects[0]

-Prints out name of first object in the list
+Prints out name of first object in the list.

 .. code-block:: python

    [obj for obj in bpy.context.selected_objects if obj != bpy.context.object]

 Complex one...
-But this prints a list of objects not including the active object
+But this prints a list of objects not including the active object.

 bpy.data